goto40/textx-cpp/README.md

 The parsed model is presented as a `textx::Model` object.
 This model object allows to access the model data through the method `val()` (e.g., `model->val()`).

+Ownership:
+ * The model allows to access to the underlying metamodel object (stored as a weak reference).
+ * The model allows to access imported model object (imported with `importURI`; stored as a weak reference).
+ * The metamodel owns and caches all loaded models.

 The model value supports different access options:
  * query the value if it represents a certain type:
    * a string (`is_str()`)